Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this guide.

 We took one of a couple of ancient old wooden wheelbarrows and I turned it into "Jim's Cactus Garden."
 Now each time I see the cactus flower, and new shoots growing, I am reminded again of that fun and cheeky fellow, whom everyone loved.

 By Vicki Keong from Australia

 It will be hard to tell you what this little cactus blossom means to me.
-The cactus is a "direct descendant" of plants my family had when we worked in our family greenhouse in Knoxville TN. many years ago.
-We left that business in 1981, moving to this house where the cactus was lovingly planted.
+The cactus is a "direct descendant" of plants my family had when we worked in our family greenhouse in Knoxville TN.

 We were eating at a BBQ Restaurant and just had to take a picture of this beautiful yellow cactus blossom that was on their patio.